ZeroCho/react-vote/README.md

 If true, voters can add an option(See demo)

 ### autoClose: Number
-If set, vote closed automatically when voting count equals autoClose number.
+If set, vote closed automatically when voting count equals the number of autoClose.

 ### clientId: String/Number
 Put unique identifier of client here.
 React-vote will check whether that client already voted or not.
 Good example of identifiers are IPs or ObjectIds